 Flash Forward Photovoice

-Affiliations: Nova Scotia College of Art and Design (NSCAD)1, Ryerson University2, and Syrian Canadian Foundation3
+Affiliations: Nova Scotia College of Art and Design (NSCAD)1, Syrian Canadian Foundation2, Ryerson University3, Mount Saint Vincent University (MSVU)4

 Research Partners: Syrian Canadian Foundation

-Justification: The Syrian youth served by the Syrian Canadian Foundation face significant challenges, including low educational attainment or interrupted schooling, poverty, social isolation, bullying, discrimination, violence, and engagement in anti-social behaviours that lead to police encounters.
-This program will help connect these youth to their community and develop their skills, confidence, and sense of belonging by providing spaces where they can express themselves artistically.
+Research Justification: Syrian newcomer youth face significant challenges – including low educational attainment or interrupted schooling, poverty, social isolation, bullying, discrimination, violence, and engagement in anti-social behaviours that lead to police encounters.
+This project connected youth to their community and developed their skills, confidence, and sense of belonging by providing spaces in which they could express themselves artistically.

-This project will use photovoice to engage 12 Syrian refugee youth aged 16-21 who are living in the GTA.
-Photovoice uses photography, discussion, and critical reflection to access and represent the needs, experiences, and knowledge of groups whose voices may be marginalized.
-Over 20 weeks, a professional photographer and a project coordinator will provide participants with weekly photography classes, mentorship, and workshops in communication, creative expression, and presentation skills.
-The youth will make a body of artwork and develop new ways of interacting with their surrounds and understanding their unique experiences and social positions.
-The project will culminate in an exhibition where participants will present their stories and photography to the community, which includes the families of refugee youth, refugee community leaders, local artists, educators, researchers, local politicians and ministries, police, settlement workers, and media.
+This project used PhotoVoice to engage 16 Syrian refugee youth aged 16-21, living in Mississauga, Ontario.
+PhotoVoice uses photography, discussion, and critical reflection to access and represent the needs, experiences, and knowledge of groups whose voices may be marginalized.
+Over 24 weeks, youth participated in weekly photography classes, mentorship, and workshops in communication, creative expression, and presentation skills.
+The project culminated in an online exhibit where participants presented their stories and photographs to the community.

 Explore more projects